Transportation Economic Development Infrastructure (TEDI) Application

 Funds appropriated for the program must be used to fund predesign, design, acquisition of land, construction, reconstruction, and infrastructure improvements that will promote economic development, increase employment, and improve transportation systems to accommodate private investment and job creation.

 Money in the program shall not be used on trunk highway improvements, but can be used for needed infrastructure improvements and nontrunk highway improvements in coordination with trunk highway improvement projects undertaken by the Department of Transportation.

 Eligible Applicants for the Transportation Economic Development Infrastructure (TEDI) Program are local units of government.

 DEED provides funds as a grant.

-The Department of Transportation has additional funds available for trunk highway costs.
+The Department of Transportation has $20 million available for trunk highway costs.
 Those funds and funding are coordinated with the TEDI program.
 The MnDOT Transportation Economic Development program (TED) funds are awarded through a separate application.

 There are no funding limits for proposals requesting funds from the TEDI Program.
 Larger levels of funding may be requested if there is job creation, local tax base increase and other factors that warrant the increased funding amount.

 There is no match requirement, however major components of scoring in the competitive process are the level of private investment and the leverage of nonstate funds.
 Applications with little or no leverage will likely be uncompetitive.